 Let the family know you care by sharing this tribute.

-Tubby was born in Belle, VW on December 10, 1936 to Ovid and Hazel Fink.
+Tubby was born in Belle, WV on December 10, 1936 to Ovid and Hazel Fink.
 His avid hobby was building engines and racing Corvettes and 1957 Chevrolets.
 After graduation from high school, he entered Georgia Tech where he majored in mechanical engineering.
 He left Tech and married Patricia Mitchell.
 They had two children, Bryan and Julie.

 After leaving Tech, he became a draftsman and later a trim carpenter.
 He always loved working with his hands and tinkering with cars.
 He could fix just about anything.
 He also loved to hunt and fish.
 He owned a place on High Falls Lake where he and Karyn, his longtime partner of 44 years, spent many hours just watching the water, listening to music and visiting friends who also had houses on the lake.